Bruce Campbell Adamson PO Box 1003 Aptos, CA 95001-1003

 It was the day after my sister's 31st birthday.
 You know the sister who looks like Katie Couric (fact is Katie is a cousin through the Carter and Benjamin Harrison side of the family).
 Twin giant fires driven by hot desert winds cut separate paths of destruction across Southern California Saturday, one sweeping 15 miles from the Simi Hills to the Mailbu coast, the other sprinting across northeast Orange county and into the exclusive Anaheim Hills subdivision.
 At least 56 homes and 41 mobile homes were lost to the fires, and hundreds of people were evacuated.
 No fatalities, but several people, including six firefighters, suffered minor injuries....The L.A.
 Times reported.

 Adamson had just completed his only real estate transaction to this date by leasing a home to the youngest male ever to who has won an Academy Award, Timothy Hutton for Ordinary People.
 On the other side of the Colony of Hutton's home is the well known Adamson House Museum.
 Adamson's childhood housekeeper Irene listed on home page worked for Timothy's father originally in the Mailbu Colony long before she worked for Tim.
+Please note that Adamson is not making any claims that he is related to the Adamson Family who owned Adohr Milk.

 CLICK HERE FOR Story and Photographs of Adamson House Museum a California State Park.